jlbradley1844/jlbradley1844.github.io/_drafts/virtue-interdictions.md

 different habit that will let them get out and socialize, to replace the ritual break they get from smoking.

-However, it's important to emphasise that this generally isn't where one starts.
-Consider it an advanced technique.
+So what I'm saying is that while interdictions are frequently necessary for one's personal growth, this isn't where one starts!

+## Interdictions in Proper Focus

+Instead, I believe one should consider interdiction to be an advanced technique.
 The way it would normally work for self-improvement is:

 * First, you pick up an initial regimen for self improvement.
 You apply it and start to notice it working.
+The original blog post outlining the four core practices is one such regime.

 * As you proceed, you increase the difficulty.
 You begin noticing your weak points and focusing on those.
 You start to find certain